JSON & YAML Formatter

 Indentation Errors

-Mixing tabs and spaces or inconsistent indentation levels cause parsing failures.
+Mixing tabs and spaces or inconsistent indentation levels cause parsing failures per YAML spec section 6.1.
 Always use spaces and maintain consistent indentation depth.
+Use EditorConfig to enforce this.

 Missing Spaces